 Unlike most harassment course providers, Clear Law has in-house legal expertise to ensure that its course is kept up to date with changes in the law.
 If the law changes so as to change the course instruction, Clear Law will update your course immediately at no cost.

 Clear Law’s course covers not just federal law, but state laws as well.
-The Advanced Supervisor course includes specific instruction required by California and Connecticut law.
+The Advanced Supervisor course includes specific instruction required by Connecticut law and California’s AB 1825 sexual harassment training law, California’s AB 2053 anti-bullying training law, and California’s SB 396 gender identity, gender expression, and sexual orientation harassment training law.